TotalVariation/Exchanger4SITS/README.md

-# Exchanger4SITS: Rethinking the Encoding of Satellite Image Time Series
+# Exchanger4SITS: Revisiting the Encoding of Satellite Image Time Series
-The official code repository for the paper "Rethinking the Encoding of Satellite Image Time Series".
+The official code repository for the paper "Revisiting the Encoding of Satellite Image Time Series".

 [![arXiv](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://arxiv.org/abs/2305.02086)
 [![GitHub Stars](https://img.shields.io/github/stars/TotalVariation/Exchanger4SITS?style=social)](https://github.com/TotalVariation/Exchanger4SITS)
 [![Github Forks](https://img.shields.io/github/forks/TotalVariation/Exchanger4SITS?style=social)](https://github.com/TotalVariation/Exchanger4SITS)

 ## News
-1. The preprint is under review.
+- ~~The preprint is under review.~~
-2. The codebase is still under construction and therefore is subject to further modifications.
+- ~~The codebase is still under construction and therefore is subject to further modifications.~~
+- The paper has been accepted to BMVC 2023 as an oral presentation.
+- The model weights have been made available on [Zenodo](https://zenodo.org/record/8406435).
+- The slides, poster, and accompanying video will be released after BMVC on a separate project page.
+- I have been focusing on expanding this work to a journal paper and the code is subject to further modifications.

 ## Schematic Overview of **Collect--Update--Distribute**